-Another approach is to stop watering the grass, letting it dry out and start to die.
-As the grass dries, spray concentrated herbicide like Remuda to kill the existing turf.
-Once it’s dead, use a pick to loosen clumps of grass and thatch.
+Another approach is to stop watering the grass.
+As the grass dries, you can spray concentrated herbicide like Remuda to kill the existing turf.
+Use a pick to loosen clumps of dead grass and thatch.
 You’ll need to make a trip to the dump for disposal.
 After spraying an herbicide, wait at least 30 days before planting.

-Drought-tolerant evergreen shrubs for your water-wise landscape include ceanothus, cistus, Manzanita Howard McMinn, grevillea and leucadendron.
-Ornamental grass-like plants such as lomandra and phormium can also be considered foundation plants.
-Or look for desert type foundation plants like hesperaloe, aloe, agave, mangave and yucca.
+Drought-tolerant evergreens to use in a water-wise landscape include ceanothus, cistus, Manzanita Howard McMinn, phlomis, grevillea and leucadendron.
+Ornamental grass-like plants such as lomandra and rhormium can also be considered foundation plants.

 Once you have your foundation plants, it’s time to think about accessory plants and groundcovers.
-Drought-tolerant accessory plants to consider are many of the salvias and sages, Moonshine Yarrow, dwarf lavender, coreopsis, lantana, daylilies and sedum.
+Some drought-tolerant accessory plants are many of the salvias/sages, Moonshine Yarrow, dwarf lavender, coreopsis, lantana, daylilies and sedum.

-Groundcovers are also important in a lawn-less landscape.
-Some favorite drought-tolerant groundcovers to consider are myoporum, manzanita, dymondia, thyme, gazania, correa and grevillea.
+Groundcovers are important to a lawn-less landscape.
+Some favorite drought-tolerant ground covers to consider are myoporum, manzanita, dymondia, gazania, correa and grevillea.

-Check drip system irrigation regularly.
-Delivering water to plant material by way of drip is water-wise, however, plants suffer quickly if drips get clogged or disconnected.
+Drip system irrigation needs to be checked regularly.
+Delivering water to plant material by way of drip is water-wise, however, if drips get clogged or disconnected, plants suffer quickly.

-Go out and say hi to your installations.
-Check on your plants as new installations will need additional water.
-Keep a watering can handy to help establish your new installations.
+Be sure to watch out for your plants because new installations will need additional water.
+Keep a watering can handy to help if needed.